Understanding the DWI Process in New Hampshire

 Former Prosecutors & Seasoned Criminal Defense Lawyers On Your Side

-Our New Hampshire DWI attorneys include former prosecutors who defend drunk driving cases week in and week out in court and in administrative hearings.
-They have been trained regarding DWI investigations, Field Sobriety Testing, and trial advocacy and apply that training to defending their cases throughout the DUI court process.
+Our include former prosecutors who defend drunk driving cases week in and week out in court and in administrative hearings.
+They have been trained regarding DWI investigations, Field Sobriety Testing, and trial advocacy and apply that training to defending their cases throughout the DWI court process.
 They are proud of their results, regularly avoiding long term license losses, criminal convictions and even jail for their clients.
 They try their cases when necessary and regularly win them.

 If you are facing DWI charges, contact our firm to speak with a New Hampshire DWI attorney.